JDL Travel

 Luna on backyard squirrel patrol

-Day three we were headed to the beach when we unfortunately ended up on a two lane road right after an accident happened and they shut the road down in response.
-We were initially hoping to wait it out (heck we had our bathroom and fridge with us so we could be patient!) but then they started turning everyone around.
-There was a driveway that Dylan could pull into, but this meant he had to back the RV up onto the main road, and unfortunately there were still other cars maneuvering around the accident that we had to deal with.
+Day three we were headed to the beach when we unfortunately ended up on a two lane road right after an accident occurred, which shut down the road.
+We were initially hoping to wait it out (heck we had our bathroom and fridge with us so we could be patient!) but they started turning everyone around.
+There was a driveway that Dylan could pull into, but this meant he had to back the RV up onto the main road, and unfortunately there were still other cars maneuvering around the accident to deal with too.
 After a tiny bit of stress and white knuckling, we made it!

 bridge view